kubernetes/website/content/zh/docs/concepts/workloads/controllers/replicaset.md

 <!--
 Once the original is deleted, you can create a new ReplicaSet to replace it.
-As long as the old and new `.spec.selector` are the same, then the new one will adopt the old pods.
+As long as the old and new `.spec.selector` are the same, then the new one will adopt the old Pods.
-However, it will not make any effort to make existing pods match a new, different pod template.
+However, it will not make any effort to make existing Pods match a new, different pod template.
 To update Pods to a new spec in a controlled way, use a [Deployment](/docs/concepts/workloads/controllers/deployment/#creating-a-deployment), as ReplicaSets do not support a rolling update directly.
 -->